1995parham/dotfiles/docs/vim.md

 ### JavaScript

-Personally I use [ESLint](https://eslint.org/) as linter for my JS projects.
+Personally I use [eslint](https://eslint.org/) as linter for my node and js projects.
 It can be configured by many aspects and styles.
 Personally I use standard style of Javascript which can be configured on eslint by following comamnds and yaml configurations.
 You can find more about Javascript standard style [here](https://standardjs.com/).